-Each map below shows where fans have dispersed 24 hours after kickoff.
+The map begins six hours after kickoff of each game and updates in six-hour increments over the subsequent 24 hours to show which counties fans returned to.
 The darker shade of red indicates how more densely populated a county is with fans that attended the game.

-Six hours after kickoff: After the No. 5 Buckeyes routed the Cornhuskers, 48-7, in front of the 371st consecutive sellout at Memorial Stadium, fans have scattered to more than 30 counties in the surrounding region.
+Six hours after kickoff: After the No. 5 Buckeyes routed the Cornhuskers 48-7 in front of the 371st consecutive sellout crowd at Memorial Stadium, fans have scattered to more than 30 counties in the surrounding region.

-12 hours after kickoff: Nebraska's average announced attendance at Memorial Stadium last season was 89,348, which equates to nearly five percent of the state's population (1,934,408).
+12 hours after kickoff: Nebraska's average announced attendance at Memorial Stadium last season was 89,348, which equates to nearly 5% of the state's population (1,934,408).
 By Sunday morning, those fans continue to cover more distance on their way home.

-18 hours after kickoff:: Based on location data collected from 8,955 cell phones in attendance, fans returned to cities as far as Denver and Chicago.
+18 hours after kickoff: Based on location data collected from 8,955 cellphones in attendance, fans returned to cities as far away as Denver and Chicago.

 B1G crowds avoided: The Big Ten, which postponed its 2020 football season on Aug.
 11, ranked second nationally in conference attendance with a combined 6,311,298 fans attending 97 games (65,065 average).

-Six hours after kickoff: The announced attendance of 62,109 was just 81-percent capacity at the newly renovated Los Angeles Memorial Coliseum (76,750).
-Data included 1,868 cell phones, roughly three percent of the reported attendance.
+Six hours after kickoff: The announced attendance of 62,109 was just 81% capacity at the newly renovated Los Angeles Memorial Coliseum (76,750).
+Data included 1,868 cellphones, roughly 3% of the reported attendance.

 12 hours after kickoff: Hours after the Trojans' 45-20 win against Stanford, most fans remained near the Coliseum.
 Unlike Nebraska and other parts of the country that are far less densely populated, USC home games draw more heavily from a nearby radius.